JessicaDixie/Wedding-Bells-Backend/README.md

 🔐 Security Notes
-- The admin panel (admin.html) is accessed via the frontend (index.html) by entering the backend-protected password.
+- The admin dashboard is served (the admin.html with the admin.css and admin.js) to the frontend, only after validating the secure cookie.
-- Password validation occurs server-side
+- The cookie is:
+  * HTTP-Only (cannot be accessed by JavaScript)
+  * Secure (sent only over HTTPS)
+  * SameSite=None (supports cross-origin frontend to backend requests) This prevents unauthorized users from accessing the admin page via direct URL or by bypassing the frontend login.
 - Sensitive information is never stored in the frontend